MennaRamadan/Assignment-UI/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

+## Prerequisites
+    things you need to install the software and how to install them -install node.js
+            1. download .exe file and install it
+            2. edit path of system variable to include node

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Or use 'ng start' which will run also 'ng serve'

 ## Code scaffolding